kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/c8268fbb-cdd7-4b52-bed1-77a104bdd8ff)

 open the nwell.mag file in the magic tool and look for the nwell.6 model error.
-Here in thw given figure the deep nwell is shown in the yellow stripes and the nwell is shown in dotted green pattern.
+Here in the given figure the deep nwell is shown in the yellow stripes and the nwell is shown in dotted green pattern.

 ![image](https://github.com/kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/165163110/5e705fcf-fdfc-4c4c-a6f6-1ff185f49e4a)